objcio/articles/2014-12-?-lldb-debugging.md

 ## Let's Dance

 Now that we know the basic steps, it's time to dance and do some crazy things.
 I once wrote a blog post on [looking at the internals of `NSArray`](http://arigrant.com/blog/2014/1/19/adventures-in-the-land-of-nsarray).
 The post uses a lot of `NSLog` statements, but I actually did all the exploration in the debugger.
-It make be a fun exercise to see if you can figure out how.
+It may be a fun exercise to see if you can figure out how.

-### Poking Around without a Breakpoint
+### Poking around without a Breakpoint

 When an application is running, the debug bar in Xcode's UI shows a pause button instead of a continue one:

 <img src="http://s22.postimg.org/rh19uhunl/Screen_Shot_2014_11_22_at_1_50_56_PM.png" width=300" />

 Clicking that button will pause the app (it runs `process interrupt`, since LLDB is always attached behind the scenes).
-This will then give you access to the debugger, but it might not look like you can do much, since there are no variables in scope and there is no specific area of the code to look at.
+This will then give you access to the debugger, but it might not look like you can do much, since there are no variables in scope, and there is no specific area of the code to look at.

 That's where things get fun.
 If you are running an iOS app, you could try this (since globals are available)